-Foundation doctors have the opportunity to take on extra roles such as Foundation Rep, Lessons Learnt Lead, Surgical Skills Foundation committee member, QI Foundation leads, Undergraduate Teaching lead roles and lead organiser for above mentioned Poster Day.
+Foundation doctors have the opportunity to take on extra roles such as Foundation Rep, Lessons Learnt Lead, Dementia Champion and lead organiser for above mentioned Poster Day.
 Trainees are also encouraged to take part in a number of audits and service improvement projects.
-The Foundation Teaching Programme also includes peer led teaching and case presentations so that all Foundation doctors have exposure to teaching/training opportunities.
+The Foundation Teaching Programme also includes peer led teaching and case presentations so that all F1 doctors have the opportunity to present.